 Why You Should Use Google Voice

-Google Voice simplifies the way you manage multiple phone numbers.
+If you’re already doing a lot of work within Google Workspace, Google Voice is a great add-on that simplifies the way you manage multiple phone numbers.

 At a minimum, most people have a personal cell phone number.